mahdi-rezainiya/JavaScript-project/README.md

+#this is a java script course
+#java script
+#mahdi
-this is a java script course
+# this is a java script course
-java script
+# java script
-mahdi
+# mahdi and ali
-ohmyzsh